• Skip to primary navigation

 1 cup diced fresh rhubarb (¼" dice)

-• In another bowl, whisk together the white and brown sugars, eggs, sour cream, melted butter, vanilla, and orange zest.
-Add the wet ingredients to the flour mixture.
+• In another bowl, whisk together the sugar and eggs until well blended.
+Add the sour cream, milk, melted butter, vanilla, and orange zest and stir until combined.
+Then add the wet ingredients to the flour mixture.
 Stir until the flour is fully incorporated.
+Fold in the rhubarb.
 Do not over-mix.
-Fold in the rhubarb.
-The batter will be thick.
+The batter will be somewhat thick.

-¼ cup (2 oz.) white granulated sugar, ¼ cup (2 oz.) dark brown sugar, 2 large eggs, room temperature, 1 cup (8 oz.) sour cream, room temperature, ½ cup (4 oz. or 1 stick) unsalted butter, melted then cooled slightly, 1 teaspoon pure vanilla extract, 1 tablespoon orange zest (about 1 medium orange)
+½ cup white granulated sugar, ½ cup dark brown sugar, 2 large eggs, room temperature, 1 cup (8 oz.) sour cream, room temperature, ½ cup (4 oz. or 1 stick) unsalted butter, melted then cooled slightly, 1 teaspoon pure vanilla extract, 1 tablespoon orange zest (about 1 medium orange), 2 tablespoon milk

 • Scoop the batter into the prepared muffin pan, evenly distributing the batter.
-Top with demerara sugar or other coarse sugar.
+Top with turbinado sugar or other coarse sugar.

 2 tablespoon coarse sugar for sprinkling